Anirudh11V/EduNova/lms/README.md

 	-Payment gateway integrations: Implement a real payment gateway for paid course.

 	-Assignments: Add functionality for assignments, and grading.

-	-Certificate: Add functionality for certification after successfully completion of course.

 	-Notifications: Advanced, email notification for enrollment, new lessons etc.

-	-Improved UI\UX: A more polished and responsive frontend design using Css framework.

 	-Media housting: Integration with cloud storage for media files.